-Reasonable Opportunity to Respond - Non-probationary classified exployees must be given a reasonable opportunity to respond after receiving notification of planned disciplinary action.
+Reasonable Opportunity to Respond - Employees must be given a reasonable opportunity to respond after receiving notification of planned disciplinary action.
 Normally, a 24- hour period is sufficient.
 However, a "reasonable opportunity to respond" should not be based solely on the quantity of time provided but also on the nature of the offense, which may or may not require time to refute or mitigate the charge.